Stackclash/5e-vault/5. Mechanics/Items/Potion Of Speak With Plants Hhhvi.md

 - **Properties**: Crafted by

-When you drink this potion, you gain the effect of the speak with plants spell.
+When you drink this potion, you gain the effect of the [[5.
+Mechanics/Spells/Speak With Plants.md\|speak with plants]] spell.
 The potion is a cloudy green with what looks like pollen floating in it.

 *Source: Hamund's Harvesting Handbook: Volume I p.
 138*